 Myths about organ donation

 Thousands of people in the UK are waiting for an organ transplant, their lives on hold while they wait for a phone call to say that a match has been found.
-Sadly, three people die every day in need of a transplant due to a shortage of organ donors.
+Sadly, every day across the UK, someone dies waiting for an organ transplant due to a shortage of organ donors.

 Choosing to donate your organs is a generous and worthwhile decision that can save lives.

 Don't be swayed by misinformation.
 We've answered some of the common myths about organ donation below.